fbiville/pack/README.md

 - a URL to a `.tgz` file, or
 - the ID of a buildpack located in a builder

+> Multiple buildpacks can be specified, in order, by:
+> - supplying `--buildpack` multiple times, or
+> - supplying a comma-separated list to `--buildpack` (without spaces)

 ### Building explained

 ![build diagram](docs/build.svg)